x00tex/hackTheBox/Boxes/linux/Retired/sink/README.md

 ![](screenshots/container-web-app.png)

-* Every container of this application is runnning some services that doing there parts(guessing)
+* Every container of this application is running some services that doing there parts(guessing)

   ![](screenshots/container-process.png)